Behavioral Science Unit

 The Behavioral Science Unit (BSU) is the original name of a unit within the Federal Bureau of Investigation's (FBI) Training Division at Quantico, Virginia, formed in response to the rise of sexual assault and homicide in the 1970s.
 The unit was usurped by the Critical Incident Response Group (CIRG) and renamed the Behavioral Research and Instruction Unit (BRIU) and currently is called the Behavioral Analysis Unit (5) (BAU-5) within the National Center for Analysis of Violent Crime (NCAVC).
 The BAU-5 currently works on developing research and then using the evidence-based results to provide training and improve consultation in the behavioral sciences—understanding who criminals are, how they think, why they do what they do—for the FBI and law enforcement communities.

 History

 1972

 The FBI establishes the Behavioral Science Unit.
-The agents Patrick Mullany and Howard Teten form the unit, which was originally made of 10 agents, in response to the rising wave of sexual assault and homicide during the early 1970s.
+Special agents John M. "Jack" Kirsch and Eugene "Crick" Crickenberger were tasked by Director Hoover in 1972 to form the unit, which was originally made of eleven agents, in response to the rising wave of sexual assault and homicide during the early 1970s.